hanna-cwb/smart-pool-system/README.md

 # Smart Pool Control System – Group 13

 This project is an Internet of Things (IoT) based Smart Pool Control System developed as a university group project.
-It enables real-time monitoring and automation of various pool-related functions using Raspberry Pi, MQTT, sensors, actuators and Home Assistant.
+It enables real-time monitoring and automation of various pool-related functions using Raspberry Pi 4, MQTT, sensors, actuators and Home Assistant on a Raspberry Pi 5.

 ---